Dr. Gabriel Chu Bio

 Dr. Gabriel Chu, Ophthalmologist, Owner, Fraser Valley Cataract & Laser, Surrey, BC

-If you are looking for local services or treatment from your Local Ophthalmologist in the office or hospital from a Local Ophthalmologist, contact a provider such as ( Dr. Gabriel Chu ) to inquire if they are accepting patients or you need a referral.
+If you are looking for local services or treatment from your Local Ophthalmologist in the office or hospital from a Local Ophthalmologist, contact a provider such as ( Dr. Gabriel Chu ) is in good standing with the College of Physicians and Surgeons to inquire if they are accepting patients or you need a referral.
 Phone number to book an appointment 604-372-(EYES) 3937

 The speaker in the video may have no association with ( Dr. Gabriel Chu, Local Ophthalmologist Surrey, BC ).